 Learn more about the AHAs and BHAs used in skincare.

-Being in the skincare business (if you produce or formulate skincare products or if you are simply into the business of taking good care of your skin), you’re most likely to have come across the AHAs and BHAs of skincare.
+Being in the skincare business (if you produce or formulate skincare products or if you are simply into the business of taking good care of your skin), you're most likely to have come across the AHAs and BHAs of skincare.
 AHAs and BHAs are both hydroxy acids and can be found on moisturizers, cleansers, toners, scrubs, peels, or masks.
-Understanding the uses, benefits, uses, and differences of these two is beneficial to both business owners and consumers.
+Understanding the uses, benefits, and differences between these two benefits for business owners and consumers.

 AHAs: Uses and Benefits

-Alpha-Hydroxy Acid or the AHA is commonly derived from sugary fruits or other plant and milk sources and is a common ingredient in the formulation of cosmetic and skincare products.
+Alpha-Hydroxy Acid, or AHA, is commonly derived from sugary fruits or other plant and milk sources and is a common ingredient in the formulation of cosmetic and skincare products.
 AHAs are known to primarily target dry skin conditions (sun-damaged skin) because of their natural moisturizing ability.
-They also help reduce the signs of aging like fine lines and wrinkles.
+They also help reduce the signs of aging, like fine lines and wrinkles.